Doly02/ipk-proj-1/README.md

 UPD protocol provides a connectionless and unreliable communication service, meaning that it does not establish a dedicated connection between the sender and receiver and does not guarantee the delivery of data packets.
 Instead, UDP sends data packets, called datagrams, without any acknowledgment or error checking.
 These datagrams are transmitted independently and can arrive out of order, be duplicated, or even be lost during transmission.
 The lack of built-in reliability mechanisms in UDP allows fast, low-latency communication, making it ideal for that can tolerate lost packets, such as streaming audio or video, where speed is more crucial than perfect accuracy.[1]
 [6] [7]

 #### UDP Programming
-Also for establishing the UDP socket, there is a important parameter of `socket` function - `SOCK_DGRAM`, which specifies UDP socket.
+For establishing the UDP socket, there is a important parameter of `socket` function - `SOCK_DGRAM`, which specifies UDP socket.
 Additionally, to send data using UDP, the `sendto` function is used, which allows the client to specify the destination IP address and port number and for receiveing data, the `recvfrom` function is used, which provides the source IP address and port number of the incoming datagram.
 After the successful establishment of communication, the program processed the input relays from stdin and received messages from the server.
 Each received message must be confirmed to the CONFIRM server by a message that the message was successfully received and each sent message must be confirmed again by the server.
 The program also checks the length of received messages from the user and from the server, because the protocol has its limitations defined by the IPK24-protocol.
 If this limit is exceeded the program sends an ERR message and the program is terminated correctly.

 <p align="center">
   <img src="doc/pics/udp_example_client-server-application.png" alt="Ilustration of TCP Communication" width="450"/><br>